Copic Marker R29 “Lipstick Red” (Coloring Tips for Classic Red)

 I teach beginner classes with R29 because it’s a classic red but also a great opportunity to teach how to handle stubborn blending markers.

-R29 is on my starter list here and it’s the red we use in all my beginner classes.
+R29 is on my starter list here and it’s the red we use in my beginner course here.

 Cool Coloring